Cyril-LSF/blog/readme.txt

+To start the project:

+1 -> Copy and paste the blogpoo.sql file in your SGBD and run it.

-To start the project, create a new class (Database.php) in libraries folder as in the example :
+2 -> Create a new class (Database.php) in libraries folder as in the example :

 class Database {